 The filling is also made in the food processor

-Did I mention that theis indispensable for prepping this recipe?
+Did I mention that the food processor is indispensable for prepping this recipe?

 In another stroke of time-saving genius, the filling can be made while the crust is pre-baking.

-You’ll start by pureeing your dates, eggs, and molasses into a thick soupy consistency, and then you’ll add the remaining filling ingredients (, vanilla extract, spices, and a bit of ) and process a moment more until everything is combined and the consistency is very smooth.
+You’ll start by pureeing your dates, eggs, and molasses into a thick soupy consistency, and then you’ll add the remaining filling ingredients (salt, vanilla extract, spices, and a bit of coconut oil) and process a moment more until everything is combined and the consistency is very smooth.

 It only takes a few minutes and, once it’s ready, your crust should be ready too.
 Pour the filling into the pan, cover with pecans, and bake to perfection.